dplassgit/d2lang/docs/language.md

 e.g., `0y2f`.
 Bytes are signed.

-## `main` and command-line args
+## Order of execution and command-line args

 Statements are executed top to bottom, outside of procedures.
-The `main` method, if present, must always be the last method.

 Command-line arguments are provided in the `args` array (1-dimensional array of `string`s.)